Dexterous Functional Pre-Grasp Manipulation with Diffusion Policy: Results

-As depicted in Figure~\ref{fig:succ per cat}, While our method achieves a high success rate across the entire dataset, it still struggles with irregularly shaped objects, particularly thin and slender ones like knives and pens.
-Even when trained from scratch, the experts fail to perform well on these objects, indicating a need for specific design .
+\Cref{fig:succ-per-cat} shows that while our method achieves a high success rate across the entire dataset, it still struggles with irregularly shaped objects, particularly thin and slender ones like knives and pens.
+Even when trained from scratch, the experts fail to perform well on these objects, indicating a need for specific design considerations.